jaktk/cryo-jt/src/theory_figures/README.md

 # Theory Figures

-Scripts that generate the *theoretical* (data-independent) figures of the paper directly from REFPROP / CoolProp through the shared [`FluidProps`](../data_analysis/FluidProps.py) wrapper, in the same matplotlib style sheet ([`jced.mplstyle`](../jced.mplstyle)) as the result figures.
+Scripts that generate the *theoretical* (data-independent) figures of the paper directly from REFPROP through the shared [`FluidProps`](../data_analysis/FluidProps.py) wrapper, in the same matplotlib style sheet ([`jced.mplstyle`](../jced.mplstyle)) as the result figures.